trenkles/trenkles.github.io/content/_index.md

 ++++ Spotlight ++++

+-	NEW!: [Worker Representatives](https://trenkles.github.io/research/BDJT_2024.pdf), w/ Julian Budde, Thomas Dohmen and Simon Jäger

 -	Forthcoming at the Journal of Labor Economics: [The Speed of Earnings Responses to Taxation and the Role of Firm Labor Demand](https://www.journals.uchicago.edu/doi/abs/10.1086/723831), w/ Matt Gudgeon

 -	Updated WP: [When Institutions Interact: How the Effects of Unemployment Insurance are Shaped by Retirement Policies](https://trenkles.github.io/research/When_Institutions_Interact.pdf), w/ Matt Gudgeon, Pablo Guzman, Johannes Schmieder and Han Ye